 “We are so proud of Gasgon Medical and Cortechs Connect for the strides they have made, and we wish them luck at MassChallenge’s international accelerator this summer.
 We would like to assure them of Cork County Council’s support of and pride in our homegrown entrepreneurs”.

-Bridge to MassChallenge is a global non-profit no equity start-up accelerator competition, which, to date, has accelerated 1,211 start-ups worldwide—raising 2 billion USD in funding, generating 900 million USD in revenue, and creating over 65,000 direct and indirect jobs in several locations across the world, including Boston, Massachusetts (USA), Mexico City (Mexico), Lausanne (Switzerland), London (United Kingdom), Jerusalem (Middle East) and more recently Austin, Texas (USA).
+Bridge to MassChallenge Cork was brought to Ireland by Cork County Council and is endorsed by Enterprise Ireland and Health Innovation Hub Ireland.
+This ground-breaking partnership with MassChallenge, a global network of zero equity start-up accelerators based in Boston, Massachusetts, is the first ever Bridge to MassChallenge partnership in Ireland.
+To date, MassChallenge has accelerated more than 1,500 start-ups worldwide, which together have raised $3 billion USD in funding, generated $2 billion USD in revenue and created over 80,000 total jobs in several locations across the world, including Boston, Massachusetts (USA), Mexico City (Mexico), Lausanne (Switzerland), London (United Kingdom), Jerusalem (Middle East) and more recently Austin, Texas (USA).

-For further information see www.corkcoco.ie/b2mccork or contact Elaine Walsh, Bridge to MassChallenge Cork Programme Manager, on email@example.com.
-To follow the progress of these 20 lucky start-ups and to join the conversation online follow Bridge to MassChallenge Cork on Facebook\b2mcCork, Twitter @b2mcCork or LinkedIn. #B2MCCork
+For further information see www.corkcoco.ie/b2mccork.
+To follow the progress of these top 2 lucky start-ups and to join the conversation online follow Bridge to MassChallenge Cork on Facebook\b2mcCork, Twitter @b2mcCork or LinkedIn. #B2MCCork

 Applications Now Closed